crossplane/upjet/docs/configuring-a-resource.md

 ## External Name

-Crossplane uses an annotation in managed resource CR to identify the external resource which is managed by Crossplane.
-See [the external name documentation] for more details.
-The format and source of the external name depends on the cloud provider; sometimes it could simply be the name of resource (e.g. S3 Bucket), and sometimes it is an auto-generated id by cloud API (e.g. VPC id ).
+Crossplane uses `crossplane.io/external-name` annotation in managed resource CR to identify the external resource which is managed by Crossplane and always shows the final value of the external resource name.

+See [the external name documentation] and [Naming Conventions - One Pager Managed Resource API Design] for more details

+The format and source of the external name depends on the cloud provider;
-This is something specific to resource, and we need some input configuration for upjet to appropriately generate a resource.
+sometimes it could simply be the name of resource (e.g. S3 Bucket), and sometimes it is an auto-generated id by cloud API (e.g. VPC id ).
+That is something specific to resource, and we need some input configuration for `upjet` to appropriately generate a resource.

 Since Terraform already needs [a similar identifier] to import a resource, most helpful part of resource documentation is the [import section].